ADVERTISEMENT

 Preserving Medals

-• Clean military medals with a soft, dry camel hair brush; remove any rubber bands.
+• Clean military medals with a soft, dry brush and remove any foreign objects such as rubber bands

 Preserving Flags

-With the Fourth of July approaching, you may be tempted to find the flag Grandpa gave you and run it up the pole.
+When it comes to old flags: you may be tempted to proudly display them by running them up a pole or hanging outside a window.
 But flying Old Glory—if it’s truly old—could irreparably damage your family heirloom.
 Even washing the flag is a no-no. Your colors may indeed run, and the stress could cause tears in the fabric.

 Grace Dobush